“How Can A Skinny Guy Build Muscle?” – Here’s What You Need To Know

 At least that’s what I used to do.
 Then I had my Charles Atlas moment.
 But it wasn’t a sand-kicking bully who made me want to become bigger and stronger.
 It was a former girlfriend who wanted to hire movers to carry her furniture into a new apartment because she was afraid I’d hurt myself if I tried to help.

-I knew it was time to build strength and muscle.
+I had always wondered how a skinny guy could build muscle – now it was time for me to find a plan.
 But before I could, I had to demolish five of the myths that hold skinny guys back.

 Myth 1: An ectomorph can’t gain muscle

 I almost puked during a test of my maximum bench press.
-Martin Rooney, C.S.C.S., director of the Parisi Speed School in New Jersey, US, explains why: “Lifting weights is a stimulus.
+Certified strength and conditioning specialist, Martin Rooney, explains why: “Lifting weights is a stimulus.
 It attacks your body – everything from your muscles to your nervous system,” he says.
 “That was your body being challenged in a way it’s never been before.
 It isn’t used to that kind of stress.
 Now your muscles will rebuild and prepare for the next attack.”

 I’d need it: That first workout was humbling.
-At 6 feet tall and 66kgs , I could deadlift just 47kgs and bench press 43kgs only three times.
-I could do 11 chinups, which isn’t bad, and my 11.5 percent body fat would be the envy of many mesomorphs if they weren’t already laughing at my upper-arm girth or my wimpy 50cm vertical jump.
+At 1.82m tall and 66kgs , I could deadlift just 47kgs and bench press 43kgs only three times.
+I could do 11 chin-ups, which isn’t bad, and my 11.5 percent body fat would be the envy of many mesomorphs if they weren’t already laughing at my upper-arm girth or my wimpy 50cm vertical jump.